mifi/lossless-cut/README.md

 ## Development building / running

-This app is made using Electron.
+This app is built using Electron.
 Make sure you have at least node v4 with npm 3.
+The app uses ffmpeg from PATH when developing.
 ```
 git clone https://github.com/mifi/lossless-cut.git
 cd lossless-cut